nest/nest-simulator/doc/htmldoc/neurons/neuron_update.rst

 Example of flowchart and algorithm for ``iaf_psc_alpha``
 --------------------------------------------------------

-Here we expand the general steps described above to the explain the update steps in the model ``iaf_psc_alpha``.
+Here we expand the general steps described above to explain the update steps in the neuron model ``iaf_psc_alpha``.

 This flowchart and associated algorithms can be applied to other models as well, with only